 That all said, you want a Thunderbolt 3 connection first.
 If it’s too expensive or your device doesn’t have a USB-C port (or Thunderbolt 3), look for USB 3.1/3.2 Gen 2 support next or move down the line.

 Portability and durability

-However, if you want to keep your drive on you when out and about, portability is important.
-It needs to be lightweight and small so you can stuff it in a pocket or bag to access it immediately and quickly.
+However, if you want to keep your drive on you when out and about, portability is essential.
+It needs to be lightweight and small, so you can stuff it in a pocket or bag to access it immediately and quickly.
 Ideally, you want one that doesn’t require an external power cable too.

-Most external drives are far from weighty and some are tiny, like the Samsung T5, offering huge digital storage capacity while being physically diminutive.
-In the inverse of storage space, SSDs tend to be a little smaller than their hard drive counterparts because they’re not housing stacked magnetic discs.
+Most external drives are far from weighty, and some are tiny, like the Samsung T5, offering huge digital storage capacity while being physically diminutive.
+On the other hand, SSDs tend to be a little smaller than their hard drive counterparts because they’re not housing stacked magnetic discs.

 Another reason to consider an SSD over an HDD is durability.
 While modern-day external drives often come equipped with rugged casings to protect them against damage, the two technologies have very different physical makeups.
 With no moving parts, an SSD is more durable to drop damage than a traditional hard drive.

 Some drives ship with strong casings to prevent physical tampering.
-While Kingston’s Ironkey flash drives don’t offer the same storage capacity as full-scale drives, they have a secondary security layer embedded in the printed circuit board (PCB) which is dipped in resin.
-This design makes it hard for anyone to physically access the memory chips mounted inside.
+While Kingston’s Ironkey flash drives don’t offer the same storage capacity as full-scale drives, they have a secondary security layer embedded in the printed circuit board (PCB), dipped in resin.
+This design makes it hard for anyone to access the memory chips mounted inside physically.

 Want an external drive for on-the-go gaming or to augment a console’s storage?
 Your needs may be slightly different than the average user.